 18. TERMINATION

-If an Event of Default occurs, either Party shall be entitled to terminate this Agreement in the event that such Event of Default is not cured (?) in the manner set forth below:
+If an Event of Default occurs, either Party shall be entitled to terminate this Agreement in the event that such Event of Default is not cured in the manner set forth below:

 (a) Following any Event of Default, the Performing Party, at its option, may declare an Event of Default under this Agreement and provide the Defaulting Party with written notice to cure such Default or take such other reasonable action as is necessary to cure such Event of Default.

-(b) Upon receipt of such written notice of an Event of Default, the Defaulting Party shall have thirty (30) days within which to cure such Event of Default, except for an Event of Default under Sections 17(a), (4), (5), (7), (8), (9), (11) or (12) or for failure to pay moneys due under this Agreement (these Events of Default are collectively referred to herein as Financial Events of Default).
+(b) Upon receipt of such written notice of an Event of Default, the Defaulting Party shall have thirty (30) days within which to cure such Event of Default, except for an Event of Default under Sections 17(a)(4), (5), (7), (8), (9), (11) or (12) or for failure to pay moneys due under this Agreement (these Events of Default are collectively referred to herein as Financial Events of Default).

 (c) If the Defaulting Party fails to cure any Event of Default which is not a Financial Event of Default (i) in thirty (30) days, or (ii) if such Event of Default cannot be completely overcome in such period (except for an Event of Default under Section 17(a)(6)), to take reasonable steps to cure such Event of Default and thereafter diligently pursue such cure to completion, then the Performing Party shall be entitled to terminate this Agreement at any time thereafter.